Stage 2 fractions and decimals

 Instruct students that decimals are a type of fraction and that in a decimal number place value indicates the number of equal parts.
 Explain the numerator is the upper number of a fraction and represents the number of fractional parts.
 Explain the denominator is the lower number of a fraction and represents the number of equal parts the whole has been divided into.

-Write and on the board.
+Write 6/10 and 36/100 in vertical written fraction format on the board.
 Explain that in these fractions the denominator is a multiple of 10 and so these fractions can be written as a decimal fraction.
 Next to each fraction write the correct decimal (.6 and .36).

 Explain that a decimal point is used and the number of digits after the point tells us if the fraction is tenths or hundredths.
 Explain that 1 digit after the decimal point tells how many tenths and 2 digits after the decimal point tells how many hundredths.
 Point to the decimal and read aloud 6 tenths and 36 hundredths.